Luclb/opc.js/README.md

 ## OPC Server Configuration

-As specified before, we used a KepWare solution which allows you to use an opc server freely for up to 2 hours continiuously
+As specified before, we used a KepWare solution which allows you to use an opc server freely for up to 2 hours continiuously.
+In the docs section of my GitHub, there is a documentation that shows you how to configure the IotGateWay and an OPC Server

+*Once configured correctly, the parameters should look like this.

 ![Server Configuration ](https://github.com/Luclb/opc.js/blob/master/docs/serverConfiguration.JPG)